Robert Kellar has broad civil practice encompassing clinical negligence, personal injury, public law, professional regulation and employment law.

 Personal Injury.
 Robert is rated as leading junior in personal injury by Chambers and Partners.
 He is regularly instructed by Claimant and Defendants, including by Government Departments, in all types of personal injury claim.

 Judicial Review/Human Rights - Robert is recognised by the Legal 500 as a leading junior in Public and Administrative Law.
-He has considerable experience of acting for private individuals, public bodies and departments of state in the High Court and Court of Appeal.
+He has considerable experience of acting for private individuals, public bodies and government departments in the High Court and Court of Appeal.